dndworld/dndworld.github.io/Start Playing/earn-xp.md

 - RPXP is tracked separately for each character you have.
 - If you are RPing more than one character at the same time, you can only gain RPXP for one of them during that period.
 - All changes to RPXP must be made in `#xp-tracker`
-- If you are in the middle of RPing, you don't need to use the :octagonal-sign: react when switching channels.
+- If you are in the middle of RPing, you don't need to use the :octagonal_sign: react when switching channels.

 **DM Events & Redeeming**
 - RPXP can be transferred to the character's XP total, only **AFTER** the character has completed a DM sanctioned event.